hapax/hapax.github.io/assets/hyperlaunch.md

 and parcel height $h$, or $\sqrt{Xx}$ in dimensionless terms.
 If we want a window of, say, $5$ minutes, we will need an absurd number of scale heights.

 I doubt the situation will improve in more realistic models, so it seems we must seal the top of the cylinder when we evacuate it, and open it when we launch.
+This seal does not need to be particularly hardy, since the pressures at the top will be low.
-We will need to open it so that the payload arrives well before the flooding timescale.
+More importantly, it will need to open quickly so that the payload arrives well before the flooding timescale.
-This would seem to be one of the major engineering challenges.
+I imagine a sort of shutter mechanism, which can progressively opened as the payload comes through, minimising the amount of flooding.
+So now our French press-vacuum cleaner is combined with a camera!

 #### 3.2.
 The French press<a id="sec-3-2" name="sec-3-2"></a>